 In addition to detailed knowledge of this complex area of law, this course also provides students with an understanding of the principles and assumptions that underlie the way companies are regulated in Australia; the social and economic implications of this approach to corporate regulation; and the potential implications of challenging these theoretical assumptions.
 Contemporary developments in Company Law are considered in this light, and the implications of these developments for professional practice are explored.

 On successful completion of the course students will be able to:

-1. Explain the key aspects of the body of legal rules that regulate companies and other popular business forms in Australia, and contemporary developments in relation to this body of rules.
+1. Explain the key aspects of the body of legal rules that regulate companies and contemporary developments in relation to this body of rules.

 2. Describe the theoretical assumptions that underlie the way companies are regulated in Australia and the way changes to those assumptions might result in law reform.

-3. Identify and articulate complex legal issues that arise in business practice and demonstrate advanced analysis of statutory provisions and case-law; sophisticated legal reasoning; and well-developed skills in creative thinking to generate appropriate legal and practical responses to those issues
+3. Identify and articulate complex legal issues that arise in business practice and demonstrate advanced analysis of statutory provisions and case-law; sophisticated legal reasoning; and well-developed skills in creative thinking to identify appropriate legal and practical responses to those issues

 5. Critically assess legal and policy analysis in academic journals and other secondary sources regarding the legal rules that regulate corporations.

 6. Synthesise your critical assessment of the information and analysis found in relevant sources in order to interpret, critique and justify propositions about legal and policy issues relevant to the rules governing corporations.